tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Release_Notes/Titanium_SDK_Release_Notes_13.x/Titanium_SDK_13.0.0.RC_Release_Note.md

 ## About this release

 Titanium SDK 13.0.0 is a major release of the SDK, providing full support for iOS 26 and Xcode 26.
+It is also compatible with the latest Android 16kb page size requirement by Google and all included first party Android modules support 16kb page size too.
+Many community modules like the Firebase modules are also already updated.
+If you need help with other modules make sure to join our [Slack group](https://slack.tidev.io/) and ask for support.

 ## Community Credits